int sqlite3_changes(sqlite3*); sqlite3_int64 sqlite3_changes64(sqlite3*);

-This function returns the number of rows modified, inserted or deleted by the most recently completed INSERT, UPDATE or DELETE statement on the database connection specified by the only parameter.
-Executing any other type of SQL statement does not modify the value returned by this function.
+These functions return the number of rows modified, inserted or deleted by the most recently completed INSERT, UPDATE or DELETE statement on the database connection specified by the only parameter.
+The two functions are identical except for the type of the return value and that if the number of rows modified by the most recent INSERT, UPDATE or DELETE is greater than the maximum value supported by type "int", then the return value of sqlite3_changes() is undefined.
+Executing any other type of SQL statement does not modify the value returned by these functions.

 Changes to a view that are intercepted by INSTEAD OF triggers are not counted.
 The value returned by sqlite3_changes() immediately after an INSERT, UPDATE or DELETE statement run on a view is always zero.
 Only changes made to real tables are counted.